Bandwidth porting guideFollow

 All reseller customers are responsible for advising their end users that accurate service address and end user information is required to port numbers, and then providing this information to Bandwidth with the port request.
 If a port request is rejected by the losing carrier for an information mismatch, Bandwidth will require the customer and/or the end user to obtain accurate and necessary information from the current carrier.
 If the customer and/or end user experience difficulties gathering necessary information, Bandwidth may be able to assist, including requesting the CSR from the current carrier.

-It's not Bandwidth’s policy to request a CSR on every order, regardless of the status the order.
+It's not Bandwidth’s policy to request a CSR on every order, regardless of the status of the order.
 A CSR will be provided at Bandwidth’s discretion only, and the cost to retrieve the CSR may be passed along to the customer.

 The most common port rejections are those that indicate the information submitted doesn't match what the losing carrier has on file.
 Examples include things like: name mismatch, address mismatch, zip-code mismatch, and partial/full porting migration errors.
 It's the responsibility of each customer / end user to provide accurate information necessary to complete the port request through Bandwidth’s portal.
 By doing so, the potential for up-front rejections and delays in porting will be dramatically reduced.
 Please see the rejection table below for common rejections and resolutions: